alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 ***
 10. Find the team that has had the most draws at home in the '2012/2013' season.
 Returns the team name and the number of home draws.
 ***
-11. Use a trigger for a function that dynamically updates a results table, reflecting the final performance of the teams in each season, considering that the names of the countries correspond to their respective leagues.
+11. Use a trigger as a function that dynamically updates a results table, reflecting the final performance of the teams in each season, considering that the names of the countries correspond to their respective leagues.

 ## Answers